nttome/csc201-projects/README.md

 PayrollCalculator: This program allows entry of employees by hourly wafe and number of hours, auto calculates gross pay, tax withholding and net totals for all employees entered.

+CalendarDays: This program designates the number of days in each month.